Skip to main content

 cerebro.plot()

-When you run this, Backtrader will automatically generate a plot for you.
-It's designed to show you the essentials right away.
-Your main chart will display:
+When you run this, Backtrader generates a plot automatically.
+Your main chart shows:

 • The price data from your file.